jexnator/starter-academic/content/publication/IAC&DevOps mit Terraform/index.md

 #### Examples of Server Provisioning Tools:
 - **Terraform**: Terraform is an open-source infrastructure as code software tool created by HashiCorp.
 It enables users to define and provision a data center infrastructure using a declarative configuration language.
 - **CloudFormation**: AWS CloudFormation provides a common language for you to model and provision AWS and third-party application resources in your cloud environment.
-- **OpenStack Heat**: Heat is the main project in the OpenStack Orchestration program.
-It implements an orchestration engine to launch multiple composite cloud applications based on templates in the form of text files that can be treated like code.

 ## Day 3 - Module 03: CloudFormation and AWS CDK